davebraze/david-braze/content/consulting/consultation.md

 Your data may be generated internally, or it may come from public sources like state departments of education or the US census.
-Regardless, I can help you to use your data to gain insights you can use to better serve your clients and communities.
+Regardless, I can help you to use data to gain insights you can use to better serve your clients and communities, and to communicate your goals and successes to funders and other stakeholders.

 Generally, I work on a on a fee-for-service basis, although I take on occasional *pro bono* work for non-profits as